 Our industry changes as quickly as the technology that supports it, and we all know that the pace of change continues to accelerate exponentially.
-Increasingly, we are seeing how tried-and-true, “always works best” tactics have become “tired and untrue.”
+Increasingly, we are seeing how tried-and-true, “always works best” direct response tactics have become “tired and untrue.”
 We can no longer count on them to deliver the results of old.
-Looking at the current B2B landscape, here are some key trends we will be keeping an eye on:
+Looking at the current B2B landscape, here are some key trends we, at Rodgers Townsend, will be keeping an eye on:

 - What’s In a Name?: Today, “personalization” must go way beyond printing someone’s name throughout the piece.
 To persuade them, we need to know about, and write to, their particular motivations.
 That’s how we can put muscle behind getting the right message in front of the right person at the right time.

 - A Tale of Three Emails: Our research has shown that most small business owners have three email addresses: one for business, one for personal, and one they use when they want information or promotional literature, but they don’t want it clogging up their main account with ongoing sales pitches.
 That means we need to be vigilant, and potentially “pay more,” to get their active business email address via gated content or other more restrictive appeals.

 - Three-Stop Shopping: Small business owners tend to pick up the phone once they’ve made their buying decision, but usually after researching online and speaking to friends and associates.
 This points to the urgent need for integrated social and search programs along with DM, EM and OTM.